caseyprovost/caseyprovostcom/_posts/2019-08-05-jsonapi-on-rails-part-1.markdown

 2 examples, 0 failures
 {% endhighlight %}

-Whew that's two our of three resources covered.
+Whew that's two of the three resources covered.
 Time to rip through the `TodoListItem` and tease some of the content from part 2 of this article.

 ### Listing TodoListItems